Menu

 It’s also one of three Great Walks within relative vicinity of New Zealand’s self-styled adventure capital, Queenstown (it really is a bit of a crazy adventure and party town).
 The other two hikes being the Kepler Track and the Milford Track but both are much closer to Te Anau.

-As one of the shorter Great Walks at only 33km, it’s a good choice for anyone who hasn’t done much multi-day hiking, is recovering from an injury or simply not as hiking fit as they might like (that’s me).
+As one of the shorter Great Walks at only 33km, it’s a good choice for anyone who hasn’t done much multi-day hiking, is recovering from an injury or simply not as hiking-fit as they might like (that’s me).

 Since you can hike the Routeburn from either trailhead, it intersects with another multi-day trail (Greenstone-Caples Tracks), you can stay in huts as well as camp, and there are options for day hikes, the Routeburn Track ends up being a very busy trail, especially over the summer months.

 Still, there are moments along the track where you feel like you’ve stepped right into Peter Jackson’s version of Middle Earth, and you might expect orcs or the Rohirrim popping out at any moment.
-Parts of it seem astonishingly familiar if you’ve seen the ‘Lord of the Rings’ more than once as I have.
+Parts of it seem astonishingly familiar if you’ve seen the Lord of the Rings as often as I have.

-Together with the breathtaking Milford Track, the Routeburn Track is right up there as one of the best walks we’ve ever done (though we’ve really enjoyed all our hikes in New Zealand so far so it’s a bit of a ridiculous thing to say).
+Together with the breathtaking Milford Track, the Routeburn Track is right up there as one of the best walks we’ve ever done (though we’ve really enjoyed all our hikes in New Zealand so it’s a bit of a ridiculous thing to say).

 THE ROUTEBURN TRACK AT A GLANCE

-DISTANCE: 33.1KM
+DISTANCE: 33.1km

 TIME: 2-4 days

-GRADE: intermediate
+GRADE: Intermediate

-START POINT: Routeburn Shelter
+START POINT: Routeburn Shelter (Glenorchy side)

-END POINT: The Divide Shelter
+END POINT: The Divide Shelter (Milford Road side)

-FEES: $25-$120 pp/pn (depending on season/country of residence)
+FEES: NZ$42-$132 pp/pn (huts) (depending on season/country of residency)

-PERSONAL ENJOYMENT RATING: 5/5
+✨ PERSONAL ENJOYMENT RATING: 5/5

 You can hike the Routeburn Track in either direction, whatever works best for you.